 Think of the challenge of developing a compensation strategy less in terms of a "right way and wrong way" and more in terms of what's right for your team.
 Here are some suggestions to guide you along the way.

-Complete necessary policies.
+- Complete necessary policies.
 A number of policies related to payroll, fringe benefits and other pay-related matters be impacted by a compensation plan.
 For example, companies often have policies for paid holidays, healthcare benefits, payroll administration, and company-issued pay advances that need to factor into or at least align with the company's compensation policy.
-[Read related article: Company Policies Your New Business Needs]
+[Read related article: Employee Handbooks for Startups]

 - Monitor so you can adjust or evolve as needed.
 Be prepared to make modifications to your compensation.
 Over time, adjustments will be necessary for you to remain legally compliant and competitive.